Performance Analysis Workshop Series 2023

 Please register before April 6 using this form: https://forms.gle/jEfFiu9QhkNCwbMF7 .

-There is no support for accommodation and travel, but we can point out that there are a few hotels nearby that guests of the department use frequently.
-Participants are expected to make all booking themselves:
+There is no support for accommodation and travel, but we can point to a few hotels nearby that guests of the department use frequently.
+Participants will need to make all booking themselves:

 - Hotel Indigo (15-20 min walk)